meom-group/DCM/README.md

 In July 2018, the anouncement of the major release NEMO_4.0 with deep modifications on the structure of the code implied also deep modifications in the DCM tool.
 We decided to switch from the trac/svn forge to GitHub, as a new project.
 The original forge will be maintained for tracability of previous DCM based configurations.

+9th, February, 2021 : v4.0.2 tag created, corrsponding to NEMO4 release r4.0.2
+9th, February, 2021 : HEAD (or master)  is in phase with NEMO4 release r4.0.5

 ## License :
    DCM is distributed under the CeCILL [license](License/DCMCeCILL.md).